privacypass/protocol/README.md

 This lets the client do multiple redemptions.

 #### Problem: Bandwidth
 DLEQ proofs are not particularly compact.
 Luckily, they can be optimized with something called an efficient batch DLEQ proof.
 It’s essentially a single proof that covers all the returned values.
-This can be done by computing a proof over the sum of the points:
+This can be done by computing a proof over a random linear combination of the points:

 Because the same `s` is used for every `T`, you can use the commutative property of multiplication again to help you.